The Royal Society of St. George was founded in 1894 with the noble object of promoting "Englishness" and the English way of life.

 - We are proud of our Patron, history, heritage, culture, traditions, flag and the Commonwealth, and will endeavour, in all our activities, to further and positively share this knowledge, to keep “Englishness” alive and special, particularly with younger members of society.

 - Our Council members work diligently towards the development and sustainability of the Society, supporting the Chairman and officers, our branch network, delivering on all promises and commitments and attending, at a minimum, three Council Meetings each year.

-- The Society will organise four main events each year (namely: the St. George’s Day Cenotaph Parade, a Battle of Britain Day lunch, a Church service and an Annual General Meeting) which will be open to all members and their guests.
+- The Society will organise four main events each year, which will be open to all members and their guests, namely: